hzwer/WritingAIPaper/README.md

 The reader may not be able to quickly understand all the details, at which point the main information can be quickly obtained by the reader through the topic sentences, to avoid affecting the overall reading experience.

 ### Increase Information Density
 "Information density" refers to the efficiency with which text provides effective information to readers.
-Low information density may cause readers to lose focus and question the the expertise.
+Low information density may cause readers to lose focus and question the expertise.

 ***Take-away: Get to the point as soon as possible.***